gadio/moma-django/README.md

 Blog
 ----

-Lucidel blog can be found [here](http://blog.lucidel.com).
+Cloudoscope blog can be found [here](http://blog.cloudoscope.com).
-Read more detailed announcements, discussions, and more on [The Official Blog](http://blog.gadioren.com).
+Read more detailed announcements, discussions, and more on [The Official Blog](http://blog.cloudoscope.com).